Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 are treated as having 0

-this error metric because we've found it to give the best
+because we've found it to give the best results.

 On a single input, the best way to interpret the "bits of error" metric is that it tells you roughly how many bits of the answer, starting at the end, are useless.
 With zero bits of error, you have the best answer possible.
 With four bits, that's still pretty good because it's four out of 64.
 But with 40 or 50 bits of error, you're getting less accuracy out of the computation than even a single-precision floating-point value.
-And it's even possible to have something like 58 or 60 bits of error, in which case even the sign and exponent bits (which in double-precision floating-point occupy the top 12 bits of the number) are incorrect.
+And it's even possible to have something like 58 or 60 bits of error, in which case even the sign and exponent bits (which in double-precision floating-point the the most significant 12 bits) are incorrect.

 Because different number representations have different numbers of bits, Herbie shows the percentage of bits that are accurate instead of the bits of error.
 With double-precision floats, for example, 75% accurate means 16 bits of error.